ajoshi-learn/hibernate-learn/README.md

 Hint: First of all try to make everything as value-typed class and promote it to an entity only when absolutely necessary.
 As the next step you should care about three things:
 * _Shared references_: Write your POJO classes in a way that avoids shared references to value type instances.
-For example, make sure an `Address` object can be referenced by only one `User`.
+For example, make sure an `Address` object can be referenced by only one `Category`.
 For example, make it immutable and enforce the relationship with the `Address` constructor
 * _Lifecycle dependencies_: As discussed, the lifecycle of a value-type instance is bound to that of its owning entity instance.
 If a User object is deleted, its `Address` dependent object(s) have to be deleted as well.
 * _Identity_: Entity classes need an identifier property in almost all cases.
 User-defined value-type classes (and JDK classes) don’t have an identifier property, because instances are identified through the owning entity.